 Considered an annual in the North and perennial in zones 10 and 11.
 Comes in red, pink, purple and white.
 It is the perfect porch plant for hanging baskets.
 You will be able to watch the hummingbirds visit your baskets during the day from the window.
 Blooms until frost.
 Must deadhead spent flowers and check soil every day.
 If very hot, twice a day.
 Buy seed here

 Perennial to most zones.
 Comes in blue, pink, purple and red.
-The plant grows up to three feet tall and two feet round.
+The plant grows up to three feet tall and two feet around and I consider it to be the backbone of any flower garden.
 Blooms from spring until fall will you deadhead spent flowers.
 Purchased seed on Amazon

 8.)
 Red Salvia

 Annual plant that blooms until heavy frost.
 Spikes grow up to three inches tall and the plant will spread about a foot wide.
 Another plant you will have to deadhead the spent flowers if you want to keep it blooming until frost.
 Buy seed here.

 The snapdragon is an annual and comes in a variety of colors.
 The plant will reach 6 inches to 2 feet, depending on type of snapdragon.
 Deadhead the plant to keep it blooming until frost.
 Buy Snapdragon Seeds here.